alexpnt/pixel-artist/README.md

 **Pixel Artist** is a command line tool that allows the creation of pixelated images with customizable levels of granularity (size of the visible pixels).
-Turning images into beautiful works of art is as easy as calling a single command.
+Turning images into beautiful works of art that bring back nostalgic feelings from the early days of computer graphics is now easy as calling a single command.

 ## Requirements